franzbu/EnhancedSpaces.spoon/README.md

 * The moment dragging of a window starts, indicators will guide you.
 For changing their appearance see below.

+- Additional feature: if you drag a window beyond the bottom border of the screen and 'modifier1' or 'modifier2' is released before the left mouse button, the window will be minimized.

 All this is been implemented with the goal of being as intuitive as possible; therefore, you will be able to train your muscle memory in no time.
-Promise.

 ### Automatic Resizing and Positioning - Keyboard